thimotyb/tacos-ch11-12/tacocloud-api-mongo-ui/README.md

 The dev server starts at `http://localhost:5173` with a proxy that forwards `/api` requests to the backend.

+For production builds, set `VITE_API_BASE_URL` to the backend endpoint (defaults to `/api`).
+The root `docker-compose-total.yml` handles this automatically when building the container image.

 ## Features

 - Live ingredient list with the ability to add new ingredients